 The most recent example we have seen came just yesterday when the Daily Front Row started and subsequently shut down the rumor that Saint Laurent’s creative director Hedi Slimane had quietly left the design house due to “creative differences” with executives.
 The internet went wild.
 Within minutes, every major fashion site had an article dedicated to the rumor and Twitter was abuzz.
 The Daily Front Row certainly met its traffic goals for the month yesterday and all eyes – likely more eyes than usual – were on Slimane and Saint Laurent.

 If we are to put this mini-phenomenon into context, it really is not terribly surprising.
-Such attention-grabbing ways have been around for ages in fashion, but certainly date back rather significantly to the beginning of Anna Wintour’s tenure as editor in chief at Vogue in the late 1980’s.
-She very notoriously began putting actresses and other celebrities on the magazine’s covers in lieu of traditional models – because celebrities sold more magazines.
+Such attention-grabbing ways have been around for ages in fashion, but certainly date back rather significantly to the beginning of Anna Wintour’s tenure as editor-in-chief of Vogue in the late 1980’s.
+She very notoriously began putting actresses and other celebrities on the magazine’s covers in lieu of traditional models – because celebrities sold more copies, of course.

 More recently, the fashion industry (whether it be designers or the fashion press) has continued to perfect its ways at courting a wider audience.
-The social media build up to shows, the stunt casting and the social media models with which we are oh-so-very accustomed at the moment, the star-studded front rows, and the over-the-top presentations (think: the Chanel airport) draw widespread attention.
+The social media build up to shows, the stunt casting and the social media models with which we are oh-so-very accustomed at the moment, the star-studded front rows, and the over-the-top presentations (think: the Chanel airport, THE CHANEL ROCKET SHIP) draw widespread attention.
 These things will certainly draw a more expansive audience than the run of the mill presentation.
 In a way, they are more show than trade show for the vast majority of people.

 The question that arises is: How can designers play into such attention as a way to raise brand awareness and bolster sales?
 The answer seems to come in the form of sales of affordable licensed goods – like Prada sunglasses and Chanel fragrances – that the general public can afford after tuning into the drama known as the fashion industry.